marlsrobo/cs3200-group-15/README.md

 - clubId (Integer, primary key): the club's unique id
 - locationId (Integer, foreign key): the id of the location that this club meets at regularly
 - name (String): the name of the club
-- category (String): the club's category (e.x. fraternity, sport, religious, etc.)
+- category (ClubCategory): the club's category (e.x.
+ACADEMIC, SPORTS, etc.)
 - advisor (String): the full name of the academic advisor of the club
 - budget (Unsigned Integer): the club's budget represented in USD
 - capacity (Unsigned Integer): the maximum number of members that can be in the club